MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/query/fulltextcontainsany.md

 ## Examples

-This example finds all documents that contain either "keyword1" or "keyword2" in the path `c.text`, projects the path, and returns only the TOP 10.
+This example returns all documents that contain either "keyword1" or "keyword2" in the path `c.text`, projects the path, and returns only the TOP 10.

 ```nosql
 SELECT TOP 10 c.text